 c) Alternate sides on each jump.

-Frog Jumps target your glutes, hamstrings, and quadriceps, all of which are important muscles for runners, says Arora.
+The frog jump move targets your glutes, hamstrings, and quadriceps, all of which are important muscles for runners, says Arora.

 How to do:

 a) Begin by standing with feet about hip-width apart and bend down into a squat position.

 b) From there, jump forward into the air like a frog, landing with both feet in front of where you started.